 If you are a birder and want to see macaws, visit Puerto.
 They like to hang out there!

-Like anywhere when traveling, be cautious and take care not to allow anyone see where you keep your money or passport.
+Do not to allow anyone see where you keep your money and passport.

 Places to stay: